TysonAndre/pecl-weakreference_bc/README.md

 garbage collection of the object AND the cached info when the object is no longer used.

-More information about releases can be found on http://pecl.php.net/weakref
+More information about releases can be found on https://pecl.php.net/weakref

-## Weakref
+## WeakReference
 The weakref class is a simple class that allows to access its referenced object as long as it exists.
-Unlike other references, having this Weakref object will not prevent the object to be collected.
+Unlike other references, having this WeakReference object will not prevent the object to be collected.

 ```php